Islam in Burundi

 Islam is a minority religion in Burundi where approximately 90 percent of the national population are followers of Christianity.
-Between 2–5 percent of the population identifies as Muslim, according to a 2010 estimate by the United States Department of State.
-The same year, the Pew Research Centre estimated that there were 230,000 Muslims in Burundi, equivalent to 2.8 percent of Burundi's 8.4 million inhabitants.
+Between 2–5 percent of the population identifies as Muslim, according to a 2010 estimate by the U.S. Department of State.
+The same year, the Pew Research Centre (PEW) estimated that there were 230,000 Muslims in Burundi, equivalent to 2.8 percent of Burundi's 8.4 million inhabitants.

 Religion

 History

 Islam first arrived in Burundi from the East African coast with Arab traders in the late 19th century.
-The Arabs were prevented from entering the Kingdom of Burundi by a successful campaign of resistance led by mwami (king) Mwezi IV Gisabo.
+The Arabs were prevented from entering the Kingdom of Burundi by a successful campaign of resistance led by mwami ("king") Mwezi IV Gisabo.
 However, they did establish settlements at Ujiji and Uvira close to the country's current borders.
-The number of Muslims in Burundi increased under German colonial rule (1894–1916) and the German administration favoured the use of Kiswahili, spoken mostly by the Muslim population, over Kirundi.
+The number of Muslims in Burundi increased under German colonial rule (1894–1916) and the German administration favoured the use of Swahili, spoken mostly by the Muslim population, over Kirundi.
 By the outbreak of World War I, Usumbura (now Bujumbura) had a population which was majority Muslim.
-The religion declined under Belgian colonial rule (1916–62) as a result of the spread of Christianity (especially Catholicism) and urbanisation which brought non-Muslim Burundians into the cities.
+The religion declined under Belgian colonial rule (1916–1962) as a result of the spread of Christianity (especially Catholicism) and urbanisation which brought non-Muslim Burundians into the cities.